Palazzo Vecchio

 A particularly grandiose and ornate internal reconstruction was carried out under the direction of Vasari in 1555–1572.

 Vasari decorated the courtyard in which Michelozzo had worked, designed and built the nearby great staircase rising to the Salone del Cinquecento, and planned an elaborate series of decorative schemes for the palace.
-The internal rooms reflect the individual tastes of various members of the Medici family: for example the studiolo of Cosimo’s son Francesco I celebrates his interest in alchemy and the natural sciences.
+The internal rooms reflect the individual tastes of various members of the Medici family: for example the studio of Cosimo’s son Francesco I celebrates his interest in alchemy and the natural sciences.

 Some of the schemes celebrate the triumphs of war and peace, the most splendid being in the Salone del Cinquecento, for which Vasari and his many collaborators painted 39 panels celebrating the power and glory of the Medici.